hughbien/notebook/khan_academy_statistics.md

 The expected value of a random variable is the same thing as the population mean.
-It works with infinite sets - you can't really calculate the average of inifinite sets.
+It works with infinite sets - you can't really calculate the average of infinite sets.

-Sal goes back to the spreadsheet he created in the last video and substitues a 50/50 percentage to imitate a fair coin toss:
+Sal goes back to the spreadsheet he created in the last video and substitutes a 50/50 percentage to imitate a fair coin toss:

     P(0H) = 1.563%